xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 ----------------------

 Using single routes or [bundles](#routing-bundles) can be become a bit messy in large applications.
-Kaerus has written a [deployment tool](https://github.com/kaerus/arangodep) in node.js.
+Kaerus has written a [deployment tool](https://github.com/kaerus/avocadodep) in node.js.

-Note that there is also [Foxx](../../../Foxx/README.md) for building applications with ArangoDB.
+Note that there is also [Foxx](../../../Foxx/README.md) for building applications with AvocadoDB.

 Common Pitfalls when using Actions
 ----------------------------------